-Long-term bicycle parking (sometimes referred to as Class I parking) protects the entire bicycle and its components from theft, vandalism, or inclement weather.
-This method is appropriate for parking for more than two hours such as at employment sites, schools, and transit stations/stops.
-It is also important at sites where bicycles are left overnight for several days such as airports, train stations, and multi-family residential buildings.
+A method of bicycle parking that protects the entire bicycle and its components from theft, vandalism or inclement weather.
+Class I bicycle parking is appropriate for long-term (two hours to all day) bicycle parking such as at employment sites, schools and transit stations/stops.
+It is also important at sites where bicycles are left overnight for several days such as airports, train stations and of course, multi-family residential units.

-See Section 10.2 for a discussion on the various options for long-term bike parking.
+See Section 10.2 for a discussion on the various options for Class 1 bike parking.